Description

 • Nordost Valhalla 2 Ethernet Cables (2)

-I am using 2 of the new Nordost Valhalla 2 ethernet cables.
-The first one connects between the TotalDAC D1-Player and my Belkin router and the second one connects between my TotalDAC D1-Streamer and my Belkin router.
+I am using 2 of the Nordost Valhalla 2 ethernet cables.
+The first one connects between the QNET Switch and the Roon Nucleus Plus.
+The second is from the QNET switch to the CH Precision C10 DAC.

 • Nordost Odin 2 XLR IC